-Specifically it has supported a number of initiatives at both a local and state-wide level including:
+Specifically, it has enabled a number of initiatives at local and state levels, including:

-- Supporting local rural communities in developing collaborative partnerships between education settings; and between education settings and the broader community in the development and provision of learning from 0-18+ year
+- The support of local, rural communities to develop collaborative partnerships between education settings; and between education settings and the broader community, in the development and provision of learning from 0-18+ years;

-- The development of resources and materials that provide support to rural learning communities who would like to develop collaborative approaches to learning.
-These resources will include support materials, research papers, and best practice examples.
-This material will be made available through the CEP website in the near future.
+- The development of resources and materials to support rural learning communities who would like to develop collaborative approaches to learning.
+These resources include support materials, research papers, and best practice examples;

-- Documenting examples of rural communities who work within a collaborative arrangement, highlighting the key elements that support an effective partnerships and sharing these approaches with other rural communities.
+- Documenting examples of rural communities who work within a collaborative arrangement, highlighting the key elements that support their effective partnerships, and sharing these approaches with other rural communities;

-- Providing professional development and leadership development for rural learning communities who would like to develop a collaborative approach to the provision of learning within their community.
+- Providing professional and leadership development for rural learning communities who seek to develop a collaborative approach to the provision of learning within their community.

-Clustering has been a key element of rural education in Victoria for some time, and CEP has been a strong advocate of clustering as a way to provide quality learning opportunities and outcomes for rural communities.
-Examples such as shared specialists; the delivery of VCE across schools; the provision of cluster professional development; and exploring possible shared governance approaches highlight the ways in which rural learning communities have worked within a cluster arrangement.
+“Clustering” has been a key element of rural education in Victoria for many years.
+In that time, CEP has consistently advocated the use of clustering as a way to provide quality learning opportunities and outcomes for rural communities.

-In recent discussions with rural communities within Victoria, nationally and internationally, the concept of clustering (or Collaborative Autonomy, or Alliances as refereed to in other education jurisdictions) is being seen as a viable option for enhancing and improving learning opportunities and outcomes especially in the light of plateauing school performance and the growing interest in local autonomy
+In recent discussions with rural Victorian communities, the concept of clustering (or Collaborative Autonomy, or Alliances, as refereed to in other education jurisdictions) has been acknowledged as a viable method to enhance and improve learning opportunities and outcomes in country schools, particularly in light of plateauing school performance and a growing interest in ‘local autonomy’.

-The Country Education Partnership is in the process of developing a range of resources and case studies focused on the development and implementation of effective collaborative approaches to learning that enhance and improve the learning outcomes and opportunities for rural communities.
-This page will provide a link to a range of resources and activities and CEP is expecting that such information will be available within this page in the very near future.
+The Country Education Partnership (CEP) is in the process of developing a range of resources and case studies focused on the development and implementation of effective collaborative approaches to enhance learning outcomes in rural schools.

-Currently, CEP are working with numerous Rural and Remote Education Communities; supporting them in strengthening cluster approaches to enhance teaching and learning with improved outcomes for students.
-The focus is on sharing resources, collaborative education programs, partnerships, education leadership approaches and governance arrangements.
+Additionally, CEP is working with numerous rural and remote education communities to further develop their clustering approaches, with a focus on sharing resources, collaborative education programs, partnerships, education leadership approaches and governance arrangements.

 Please click on the following links for information on: